Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/account.md

 Option **Logout** is used to end the login session.

 ### Edit account
-To edit account, do the following:
+To edit the account, do the following:
 - open the *User menu* and  select **Settings** option from the opened *drop-down menu;*
 - select the **Account** TAB from the *side-bar menu*;
 - on the opened  the *Edit Account page* make the changes that you need with your personal information that you have provided before and click on the **Save** icon:
 ![](../../assets/images/account/6-acc.png?classes=border,shadow)

 ### Change password
-To change password of your User Account, do the following:
+To change the password of your User Account, do the following:
 - open the *User menu* and  select **Settings** option from the opened *drop-down menu;*
 - select the **Password** TAB from the *side-bar menu*;
 - on the opened the *Change Password page* make the changes that you need with the password that you have provided before and click on the **Save** icon: